Safety features in cars in 2017 which you should insist on

 Here are five safety features to look for when choosing a new car in Australia today.

 Need a great car loan too?
-Check out our car loans page.
+Check out our car finance page.

 5. Adaptive cruise control